-At Central Pennsylvania Institute of Science and Technology, we are committed to the academic, civic and ethical development of our community.
-We strive to create a learning environment both challenging and supportive.
-We commit to upholding the fundamental values of honesty, respect and individual responsibility.
-Only through a genuine partnership among students, faculty, staff, and administrators can we maintain the commitment necessary to ensure that the highest standards of academic honesty and integrity are upheld.
+At Central Pennsylvania Institute of Science and Technology, the institution is committed to the academic, civic and ethical development of the community the institution serves.
+CPI strives to create a learning environment both challenging and supportive.
+The institution commits to upholding the fundamental values of honesty, respect, and individual responsibility.
+Only through a genuine partnership among students, faculty, staff, and administrators can the CPI community maintain the commitment necessary to ensure that the highest standards of academic honesty and integrity are upheld.